LJP725/certnet-control-sim-main/README.md

 CertNet is designed for hard-constrained real-time control problems where **feasibility**, **performance**, and **online latency** must be considered together.
 The experiments compare CertNet with representative controller types:

-- **Online optimization (QP/Opt):** reliable and high-quality, but slower and sensitive to runtime tails.
+- **Online optimization (QP/Opt):** online optimization baselines, denoted by **QP** for standard mpQP benchmarks and **Opt** for closed-loop control benchmarks that are not standard mpQP instances; reliable and high-quality, but slower and sensitive to runtime tails.
 - **Explicit PWA control:** fast when available, but can require a large objective-induced partition and may become impractical to compile.
 - **PureNN:** very fast, but does not enforce hard constraints.
 - **NN+Proj:** restores feasibility through projection, but reintroduces online correction cost and tail latency.
 - **CertNet:** preserves hard feasibility through a certified executor while keeping online evaluation non-iterative and low-latency.
--

 All neural policies within each benchmark use the same training stopping rule, with termination triggered by either reaching the prescribed MSE tolerance or the maximum number of training epochs.

 Across the released benchmarks, CertNet achieves **zero observed hard-constraint violation rate above the numerical tolerance**, competitive tracking or teacher-matching performance, and substantial speedups over online optimization.